Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-With hundreds of different brands and types of products on the market, it can be difficult to know which ones provide good nutrition and which ones are just adding extra calories, fat and sugar to your diet.
+There are hundreds of different brands and types of products on the market.
+So, it can be difficult to know which ones provide good nutrition and which ones just add extra calories, fat and sugar to your diet.

-1. Look at the ingredients.
 When you’re looking at a bar, read the ingredient list first.
-You’ll want to do this before you look at the nutrition facts because the macronutrient grams of protein, fat and carbohydrate may seem normal, but there could be hidden ingredients behind these numbers.
-Manufacturers may also be adding extra fat, sugar and other chemicals to make the bar look or taste healthy, even when it’s not.
-Sometimes, a health bar is no better than reaching for a candy bar, warns Lachman.
+You’ll want to do this before you look at the nutrition facts.
+The grams of protein, fat and carbohydrates — all macronutrients — may seem normal.
+But there could be hidden ingredients.

 Advertisement